28 Jul A Powerful And Effective Kettlebell Workout: “The Skill Session”

-I wanted a simple training session template that could be used at any time to build and develop the core kettlebell skills.
+If you’re like me, you want a simple training session template that can be used at any time to build and develop the core kettlebell skills.

 - Goblet squat